badra25ml/Puzzle/README.md

 #Changed server_name to localhost in the flaskapp.conf file
 #Did environment export
 #updated the index.html file action to serve the success page
+#Selected the last item in the database to be rendered on success page

 # Insight DevOps Engineering Systems Puzzle